li-xin-yi/lctemplates/docs/source/prefix-sum.md

         return idx
 ```

+### 2-Direction

-[LC2245 Maximum Trailing Zeros in a Cornered Path](https://leetcode.com/problems/maximum-trailing-zeros-in-a-cornered-path/): instead of accumulating the number itself, in this problem, we should accumulate the amount of factors of 2 and 5 along with all "paths".
+[LC2245 Maximum Trailing Zeros in a Cornered Path](https://leetcode.com/problems/maximum-trailing-zeros-in-a-cornered-path/): instead of accumulating the number itself, in this problem, we should accumulate the number of factors of 2 and 5 along with all "paths".

 ![](https://assets.leetcode.com/uploads/2022/03/23/ex1new2.jpg)